 The Group has observed that the impact of using Level 3 inputs for the overall measurement of derivative financial instruments is not significant.
 Consequently, the Group has determined that the entire derivative financial instrument portfolio can be categorised within Level 2 of the fair value hierarchy.
-I -INDEPENDENT AUDITORS' REPORT markets.

-As regards observable inputs, the Group uses mid-market prices obtained from reputable external information sources in the financial
+As regards observable inputs, the Group uses mid-market prices obtained from reputable external information sources in the financial markets.